 For a uniquely Bodega Bay experience, do like the locals and reel in your own dinner.
 Even if you’ve never fished before, local sport-fishing charters can take you to where the fish are and show you how to catch salmon, halibut, rock fish or even a net full of Dungeness crab.
 Get up early and hop aboard Miss Vic Sportfishing or North Bay Charters and you’ll be amazed at the sea’s generosity.
 Sightseeing cruises are offered, too.

-Don’t leave Bodega Bay without doing what visitors have done for centuries: Take in the awe-inspiring Pacific scenery from Bodega Head.
+Don’t leave Bodega Bay without taking in the awe-inspiring Pacific scenery from Bodega Head.
 At 265 feet above the roiling waves, Bodega Head is one of California’s best whale-watching vantage points (migration season is December to April).
 The Head’s rocky peninsula extends west toward the horizon, then curves back inward toward the mainland like the fingers of a hand closing into a fist.
 From any high point, you can wave to a wide audience that includes the endless ocean waves, Bodega Bay’s sheltered harbor, and Point Reyes’ northern tip.
 Only five miles of sea separate the two peninsulas.

 You can feast on tasty bivalves in a number of beautiful California locales, but it’s much more satisfying to slurp them down alongside the waters where they’re harvested.
 Just north of Point Reyes National Seashore, Tomales Bay’s nourishing waters sustain California’s biggest oyster-producing region.
 More than half of the state’s shellfish growers lease acreage on the shallow bay’s floor, where conditions are just right for cultivation.